 As you can see, sales taxes can get pretty complicated for multiple types of businesses.
 Thus, it’s crucial to make sure you collect, report, and pay sales tax correctly.
 Millions of small businesses run into sales tax issues every year, especially new entrepreneurs.
 You can avoid becoming part of this statistic by enlisting the help of a SALT (sales and local tax) professional.
 Your regular accountant can probably offer basic knowledge of sales taxes at best.

 Government Regulations: Staying Up To Date

-It’s easy to see why so many US-based business owners believe that government regulations make their jobs unnecessarily difficult.
+It’s easy to see why so many US-based business owners believe that government regulations make their jobs unnecessarily tricky.
 Still, it’s your responsibility to stay up to date with small business regulations, which can change at any time.
 This could include changes in tax rates, health insurance laws, or industry-specific regulations.
-In the marketing industry, for example, the rules for advertising content and the use of certain marketing tools are constantly changing to keep up with new technological developments.
-Sellers of cigarettes and alcohol must frequently adapt to new regulations as well due to increasing concerns for health.
+For example, in the marketing industry, the rules for advertising content and specific marketing tools are constantly changing to keep up with new technological developments.
+Sellers of cigarettes and alcohol must frequently adapt to new regulations due to increasing concerns for health.

 Thankfully, you can essentially outsource the task of staying on top of government regulations to your business lawyer.
 You won’t have to worry about unknowingly breaking the law as long as you’re receiving guidance from someone you can trust.
 For this reason, you could even say that the main point of knowing all these regulations is simply determining if you can handle them on your own.
 It might be in your best interest to speak to your competitors about this decision.
 If they don’t need outside help to comply with regulations, you probably don’t need it, either.